D.Gray-man: Critical reception

 Later volumes were also praised; Otaku USAs Joseph Luster appreciated the series' battles and Allen's development.
 The revelation that Allen would be an enemy of the Order and the 14th Noah was well received by Grant Goodman of Pop Culture Shock and Chris Beveridge of the Fandom Post.
 However, Goodman criticized early-volume reliance on comedy rather than plot.
 Beveridge and Erkael of Manga News were impressed with Kanda's dark past.
 Douresseaux liked Allen's situation in volume 21 (due to the character's connections with the Noah), and wanted to see more of that and less of Kanda's fight with Alma Karma.
 Chris Kirby of the Fandom Post felt the constant mysteries across the series were entertaining, but lamented the continuous hiatus Hoshino had to take, leaving multiple fans disappointed in regards to future story events.
+With the released of the 29th volume in 2025, Kitun Nozomi of Real Sound noted that the series' narrative had evolved significantly from its initial premise, explaining that the central conflict expanded beyond the war between exorcists and the Noah clan to involve a sentient Innocence targeting protagonist Allen Walker and the internal struggle with his Noah persona, Nea.
+This development introduced greater complexity to the Holy War, suggesting that the story had entered a climactic phase.
+Nozomi also mentioned several unresolved mysteries, such as the true origins of the Noah clan and the significance of Allen's role as the "Heart" of the Innocence.

 Hoshino's art received mixed reviews.
 According to Casey Brienza of ANN, as of volume twelve, the battles were "practically unintelligible" yet liked the rest of the artwork.
 She described Hoshino's drawing style as the "aesthetic yet dynamic, superbly beautiful yet super-violent" style made famous by female manga artists arising from the late-1980s and early-1990s dōjinshi subculture, citing Clamp and Yun Kōga as examples.
 Brienza also talked about Hoshino's character designs, believing fans of both sexes would find them appealing.
 Douresseaux called Hoshino's art "highly stylish" and reminiscent of work by Joe Madureira, Kelley Jones, and Chris Bachalo.
 Describing her backgrounds as eerie and Lovecraftian, Douresseaux wrote that Hoshino made appealing scenes that combined both gothic and violent elements.
 Brian Henson criticized changes made to the Viz Media version, such as the replacement of Japanese sound effects with less-appealing ones and awkward translations of character names.